ayuanx/pal-ddraw/README.md

 Tip: If the game runs too fast in full screen mode, modify the "UseFlip" option in "ddraw.ini" file to 1 usually slows it down.

+# Requirement:

+- Minimum operating system: Windows XP or newer.

+NOTE: It actually can also work on Win95/98 if you follow the extra procedure below:
+1. Rename "ddraw.dll" to "xdraw.dll", and rename "ddraw.ini" to "xdraw.ini".
+2. Use a hex editor to open the game's exe file, then replace all occurrences of string "ddraw.dll" (case-insensitive) to "xdraw.dll".

 # Notes:

 * I know there are already several other DirectDraw wrappers, but they all forward the rendering to either Direct3D 8/9/10 or OpenGL2/Vulkan, which means they won't run on legacy OS like Win95/98/XP.
 My goal is support all legacy and modern OSes on both real machines and virtual machines.